liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

 ## Extended View [](id=extended-view)

-Extended views inherit another view's UI components and layout.
-This lets you add new functionality.
+Extended views inherit another view's UI components and layout, letting you add or alter functionality.
 The example Extended view here presents the same components as the Default view, but adds new functionality to the screenlet: the password strength is computed before sending the request.
 Of course, you're not restricted to password strength computations; you can implement other functionality if you wish.

+1. Create a new layout file for your view and build your UI in it.
+You should name this file after the view's screenlet and what you intend the view to do.
-1. Create a new layout file called `login_password.xml`, based on that screenlet's default layout.
+   Use the parent's layout as a template.
+For example, the example Extended view's new layout file is called `login_password.xml`, and is based on the Default view's layout for `LoginScreenlet`.

-2. Create the new view class, extending the parent view's class.
-The example here creates `LoginCheckPasswordView` using the default [`LoginView`](https://github.com/liferay/liferay-screens/blob/master/android/library/viewsets/src/main/java/com/liferay/mobile/screens/viewsets/defaultviews/auth/login/LoginView.java) parent class.
-Next, override the `onClick` method and perform the password strength computation in it.
-If the password is strong enough, call `super`.
+2. Create a new view class, extending the parent view's class.
+You should name this new class after the view's screenlet and the functionality you'll add or override in it.
+For example, the example view class here is called `LoginCheckPasswordView` and extends the default [`LoginView`](https://github.com/liferay/liferay-screens/blob/master/android/library/core/src/main/java/com/liferay/mobile/screens/viewsets/defaultviews/auth/login/LoginView.java).
-   Otherwise, show a message dialog to the user that tells them their password isn't strong enough.
+   The `onClick` method is overridden to perform a password strength
+   computation:

         public class LoginCheckPasswordView extends LoginView {